 Recognizing the common patterns of bid waste helps you avoid them.

-1. Bidding on unverified clients who never hire.
+Bidding on unverified clients who never hire.
 Projects from clients with no payment method verified, no past hires, and no reviews carry a structurally low probability of resulting in work.
-Every bid you spend here is a bet on a client who has given the platform no signal that they intend to follow through.
+Every bid you spend here is a bet on a client who's given the platform no signal that they intend to follow through.

-2. Submitting generic proposals on competitive projects.
+Submitting generic proposals on competitive projects.
 When a project has fifty bids and your proposal looks like forty of them, the bid is wasted regardless of how strong your profile is.
-The client will not read it.
+The client won't read it.
 Spend that bid on a smaller, more targeted project where your tailored proposal actually gets read.

-3. Ignoring skill mismatches.
-Bidding on projects outside your core expertise does not just produce low conversion — it can damage your bid quality score over time.
+Ignoring skill mismatches.
+Bidding on projects outside your core expertise doesn't just produce low conversion.
+It can damage your bid quality score over time.
 Freelancer.com's quality monitoring tracks whether your proposals align with your listed skills, and consistent mismatches can trigger restrictions that further reduce your effective bid capacity.

-4. Bidding on underpriced projects.
-A $30 project that asks for a full WordPress build from scratch is not a bargain — it is a red flag.
-The client either does not understand the scope or expects subpar work.
+Bidding on underpriced projects.
+A $30 project that asks for a full WordPress build from scratch isn't a bargain.
+It's a red flag.
+The client either doesn't understand the scope or expects subpar work.
 Winning these projects rarely leads to positive outcomes for your earnings or your review score.
+Costly mistake, and a surprisingly common one.

-5. Exhausting bids early in the month.
-Some freelancers burn through their entire allocation in the first week, then spend three weeks watching new projects they cannot bid on.
+Exhausting bids early in the month.
+Some freelancers burn through their entire allocation in the first week, then spend three weeks watching new projects they can't bid on.
 Spreading bids across the month ensures you have capacity when high-quality projects appear later.

 Read more about spotting problematic projects in our guide to Freelancer.com red flags.